Dark-ages Reionization and Galaxy Formation Simulation -- XVII. Sizes, angular momenta and morphologies of high redshift galaxies: Introduction

 where $V_{\textrm{vir}}$ is the virial velocity, and $H(z)$ is the Hubble parameter, which is proportional to $(1+z)^{1.5}$ at high redshifts \citep{Carroll1992}.
 Hence, the simple model of \citet{Mo1998} predicts that sizes of discs scale with redshift as $(1+z)^{-1.5}$ at fixed circular velocity, or $(1+z)^{-1}$ at fixed halo mass.
 Measurements of $m$ typically lie between these two values \citep[e.g.][]{Bouwens2004,Oesch2010,Ono2013,Kawamata2015,Shibuya2015,Laporte2016,Kawamata2018}.

-Semi-analytic models often approximate Equation \ref{eq:MoSize} to $R_s=R_{\textrm{vir}}\lambda/\sqrt{2}$ to predict the sizes of galaxies within their simulated dark matter haloes \citep[e.g.][]{Croton2006a,Mutch2016,Liu2016}.
+Semi-analytic models often use the \citet{Fall1983} model and assume $R_{s}=\lambda R_{\textrm{vir}} / \sqrt{2}$ to predict the sizes of galaxies within their simulated dark matter haloes \citep[e.g.][]{Croton2006a,Mutch2016,Liu2016}.
 While simplistic, this model has had success in reproducing the size evolution of galaxies from $z\sim5$--$9$ \citep{Liu2016}.
-More advanced semi-analytic models improve their disc size estimates by explicitly tracking the angular momentum of galaxy discs \citep[e.g.][]{Guo2011,Stevens2016,Tonini2016,Zoldan2019}.
-Under the assumption that the discs have a constant velocity profile and an exponential surface density profile, the specific angular momentum is $j=2R_sV$, and so the galaxy radii can be estimated as $R_s=j/2V$.
-These models generally assume that the velocity of the galaxy disc $V$ is equal to the maximum circular velocity of the surrounding dark matter halo \citep[e.g.][]{Guo2011,Tonini2016,Zoldan2019}. \citet{Stevens2016} introduce a more sophisticated semi-analytic model, splitting galaxy discs into a series of annuli, which allows the model to self-consistently evolve the radial and angular momentum structure of galaxy discs.
+More advanced semi-analytic models improve their disc size estimates by explicitly tracking the angular momentum of galaxy discs \citep[e.g.][]{Lagos2009,Guo2011,Benson2012,Stevens2016,Tonini2016,Xie2017,Zoldan2019}.
+Under the assumption that galaxy discs have a constant velocity profile and an exponential surface density profile, their specific angular momentum is $j=2R_sV$, and so their radii can be estimated as $R_s=j/2V$.
+These models generally assume that the velocity of the galaxy disc $V$ is equal to the maximum circular velocity of the surrounding dark matter halo \citep[e.g.][]{Guo2011,Tonini2016,Zoldan2019}. \citet{Stevens2016} introduce a more sophisticated semi-analytic model, splitting galaxy discs into a series of constant $j$ annuli, which allows the model to self-consistently evolve the radial and angular momentum structure of galaxy discs.
 The \citet{Stevens2016} model, alongside hydrodynamical simulations \citep[e.g.][]{Pedrosa2015,Teklu2015,Lagos2017}, have made predictions for the redshift evolution of angular momentum, with some finding no or minimal increase of $j$ with decreasing redshifts, while others support the gradual growth of $j$ in galaxies.
-However. at high redshifts, no theoretical studies have been compared with the (minimal) observational angular momentum data.
+However, at high redshifts ($z>2$), no theoretical studies have been compared with the (minimal) observational angular momentum data.

 To track morphology, semi-analytic models often assume that bulges can be formed through mergers and disc instabilities, and are able to get good agreement with low-redshift morphological observations \citep[e.g.][]{Guo2011,Tonini2016, IzquierdoVillalba2019}.
 Cosmological hydrodynamical simulations have also recently been able to make reasonable predictions for galaxy morphologies at low-redshifts \citep[e.g.][]{Snyder2015,Correa2017,Clauwens2018,RodriguezGomez2019}.
 Investigating higher redshifts, \citet{Trayford2018} and \citet{Pillepich2019} both find that the fraction of galaxies with disc-like morphologies increases from $z\simeq6$--0.5, with \citet{Trayford2018} predicting that galaxies at $z>1.5$ become disturbed, with the Hubble sequence dominating at $z<1.5$.